Oxford Biomedical Data Science Training Programme

 - Pathways: over-representation and gene set enrichment analysis

 Introduction to single-cell RNAseq data analysis using R

 - Prerequisites: familiarity with R programming, Tidyverse, ggplot2 and Bioconductor

 - Six days over two weeks (03/06/2024-05/06/2024, 10/06/2024-12/06/2024), 9.30am-4pm Monday-Wednesday

 - Single-cell RNAseq data analysis using Bioconductor

-- Investigating cell doublets and ambient RNA
+- Investigating cell doublets and ambient RNA in Bioconductor